 Socialism, with the active participation of millions, will usher in a new era.
-The great wealth of the U.S. will for the first time be used to benefit all people.
-Democratic rights will be guaranteed and expanded.
+The great wealth of the U.S. will for the first time be used for the benefit of all people.
+People's democratic rights will be guaranteed and expanded.
 Racial, gender, and social equality will be the basis of domestic policies and practices.
 Foreign policy will be based on mutual respect, peace, and solidarity.
 Socialism is not a dream but rather a necessity to improve working class people's lives and ensure the survival of developed human civilization.
 Only socialism has the solutions to the problems of capitalism.
 The working class, the vast majority of the population, will have full political and economic power with socialism.